Near-Optimality of Linear Recovery in Gaussian Observation Scheme under $\|\cdot\|_2^2$-Loss: Introduction

 The main body of the paper is organized as follows.
 Section \ref{sect1} contains problem formulation (section \ref{sitgoal}), construction of the linear estimate we deal with (section \ref{sectest}) and the central result on near-optimality of this estimate (section \ref{mainobs}).
 Section \ref{sectextensions} contains some extensions.
 Specifically, we present a version of our main result for the case when the usual worst-case expected $\|\cdot\|_2^2$-risk is replaced with properly defined {\sl relative} risk (section \ref{estrelscale}) and provide a robust, w.r.t. uncertainty in $A,B$, version of the estimate (section \ref{sectrob}).
 In section \ref{secbypro} we show that the key argument underlying the proof of our main result can be used beyond the scope of statistics, specifically, when quantifying the approximation ratio of the semidefinite relaxation bound on the maximum of a quadratic form over an ellitope.
-Proofs are relegated to section \ref{sect:Proofs}.
-Some of the proofs heavily rely upon Conic Duality; brief outline of the related background is presented in Appendix \ref{conicd}.